sankadayananda/WebMonitor/README.md

  - luser --> ec2 instance login name(This user need to have sudo permissions to execute privilledged commands)
  - server_reigon --> ec2 instance reigon
  - url --> Server health monitor url
- - worker_lambda --> Lambda to call when the above mentioned url is not accessible
+ - worker_lambda --> Lambda to call when the above mentioned url is not accessible.In our example it's WebHeal
  > Once added you will see a simillar view as shown below
  > [Environment Variables](https://webmon-images.s3.ap-south-1.amazonaws.com/WebMon_Environment.PNG)
  > Once all set change the execution timeout value higher than 5s